A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-2. Measure 100 mL of the unknown acid solution into an Erlenmeyer flask.
+3. Measure 100 mL of the unknown acid solution into a clean Erlenmeyer flask.

-4. Slowly add the NaOH solution to the acid solution while swirling the flask continuously.
+5. Slowly add the NaOH solution from the buret to the acid solution while swirling the flask continuously.

-5. Observe the color change of the indicator.
-The endpoint of the titration is reached when the solution turns a faint pink color that persists for at least 30 seconds.
+7. The endpoint of the titration is reached when the solution turns a faint pink color that persists for at least 30 seconds.
+Record the final buret reading.

 This experiment demonstrates the principles of acid-base titrations, which are widely used in analytical chemistry to determine the concentration of unknown acids or bases.
 By measuring the volume of base required to neutralize the acid, we can calculate the molarity of the unknown acid using the following formula:

-Molarity of acid = (Volume of NaOH solution used) x (Molarity of NaOH solution) / (Volume of acid solution)
+Molarity of acid = (Volume of NaOH solution used (L)) x (Molarity of NaOH solution (mol/L)) / (Volume of acid solution (L))

-This experiment also highlights the importance of careful and precise measurements in analytical chemistry, as accurate results depend on the precision of the buret readings and the correct determination of the endpoint.
+This experiment highlights the importance of careful and precise measurements in analytical chemistry, as accurate results depend on the precision of the buret readings and the correct determination of the endpoint.
+Understanding sources of error (e.g., inaccurate buret readings, incorrect endpoint determination) is also critical in evaluating the reliability of the results.

 Share on: